 Nebraska state statutes § 43-250 & 43-260 authorize probation to manage the juvenile intake function.
 Public safety and accountability are the primary goal of the juvenile intake process.
 This is accomplished through a standardized risk assessment tool that is administered when law enforcement contacts probation for the purpose of determining an intake decision.
 The detention screening instrument examines the youth's risk of reoffending or failing to appear for a subsequent court hearing.
 Juvenile intake is designed to identify and offer appropriate services which are the least intrusive and restrictive to the juvenile and family, and to balance the juvenile's best interest and safety of the community.
-In fiscal year 2016-2017, 1,675 separate intakes were completed by a probation officer with the following outcomes:
+In fiscal year 2016-2017, 1,675 separate intakes were completed by a probation officer, with the following outcomes:

 Overrides occur when there are special circumstances that a probation officer considers to authorize a higher or lower intervention than recommended by the intake tool.
 Overrides are to ensure community safety while utilizing the least restrictive options available and must be approved by a supervisor.
-In November of 2016, Otoe County, Nebraska became a Juvenile Detention Alternative Initiative (JDAI) site.
-This expansion marks the first rural site in Nebraska to begin implementation of JDAI.